learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 # Unicode

-**a)** Output `True` or `False` depending on input string made up of ASCII characters or not.
+**1)** Output `True` or `False` depending on input string made up of ASCII characters or not.
 Consider the input to be non-empty strings and any character that isn't part of 7-bit ASCII set should give `False`.
 Do you need regular expressions for this?

 ```ruby
 >>> str1 = '123—456'